SarahNadeau/bioinf-containers/README.md

 This repository has code to build containers for bioinformatics tools.

+:warning: Production images are now developed in a [fork of the StaPH-B docker-builds repository](https://github.com/SarahNadeau/docker-builds).

 ## Automated Testing
 The goal is to have testing baked into images.
 So, a container can't be pushed to an external repository until tests pass.